 The Magnolia sapling sat in its small black nursery container on our back porch.
 Day after day, my husband and I passed by the window or stepped outside and commented on how beautifully the leaves were coming in, or remarked on the single white flower that appeared on our baby tree.
 The Magnolia was my […]

 About Kelsey Grissom

-Meanwhile lets just say that we are proud Kelsey Grissom contributed a whooping 8 entries.
+But we are proud to say that Kelsey Grissom contributed 8 entries already.

 I am a pastor and the daughter of a pastor.
 I attended Sunday school, worship, and Bible studies for all of my growing-up years.
 I majored in Religion in college, and I have a Master of Divinity.
 I have taught and preached Bible stories to thousands of people across multiple congregations.
 But one night, as […]

 “Even the sparrow finds a home, and the swallow a nest for herself, where she may lay her young, at your altars, O Lord of hosts, my King and my God.”
 Psalm 84:3 Sometimes we puzzle over the strangers who enter a church we’re serving.
 Some visitors are outgoing and eager to open up.
 But […]

 “A young man named Eutychus, who was sitting in the window, began to sink off into a deep sleep while Paul talked still longer.
 Overcome by sleep, he fell to the ground three floors below and was picked up dead.
 But Paul went down, and bending over him took him in his arms, and said, […]

 I sat in the blue Queen Anne’s chair (not mine) in the formal living room (not mine) of the parsonage (not mine, of course) and watched, nervously, as he took the cover off the grand upright piano (mine).
 He had a case of ancient-looking tools behind him on the bench, a cell phone in […]